kgsws/kgdoom/manual/readme.md

     - Only one message with specific ID can exist.
 Defining new message with existing ID will replace old one.
   - Message options, such as scale and alignment, are stored internaly and modified by specific functions before creating HUD message.
     - Any new HUD message will use currently set message options.
+- Light level
+  - Original Doom did not have real concept of light level.
+Light level value was changing dark depth fog density.
+  - In Hexen map format, fog depth calculation was modified to allow really deep fog values.
+This makes original "light" values much darker.
+  - Actual sector light can be modified by custom sector light table.
+TODO: make it actual map value.
+- Fog
+  - Every sector can have custom fog.
+Fog is custom COLORMAP like table for 32 shades.
+  - Fog boundary lines have custom fog table aplied to them as well.
+This adds fog when looking outside sector with fog.
+  - Original Doom dark depth fog is not considered a real fog and fog boundary is not created.

 ### Lua scripts
 Lua scirpts are stored in WADs.
 There is only one recognized lump name: GAMELUA.
 You can have multiple GAMELUA lumps in multiple wads.